BioOmics/iSeq/README.md

 ### 12 `-k`, `--skip-md5`

 Starting from v1.9.2, you can choose to skip the MD5 file integrity check.
 If you want to perform the MD5 check again after skipping it, simply remove the `-k` parameter and run the same command.

+### 13 `-r`, `--protocol`

+Starting from v1.9.4, you can specify the protocol only when downloading files from ENA.
+This is because, in some cases, HTTPS can be faster than FTP.

 ## Output